tundish/blathnaid/blathnaid/book/chapters.rst

 “Now get in, before I close it!”

+[NARRATOR]_

-There was nothing that Jack could do but step through the gate while he was able.
+    There is nothing that Jack can do but step through the gate while he is able.
-He flinched to hear behind him the laughter of the Guards as he passed.
+    He flinches on recognising the worried call of his horse.
+    He can't see back, but he hears indignant snorting, cursing and confusion.

 Inside
 ------

-Inside the wall, as their laughter fell to cursing, Jack found himself on a raised buttress.
+Inside the archway, Jack found himself on a raised buttress, part of the battlements which protected the gate.
-There were stone battlements on either side.

 Two flights of steps led down to the street below.

-He tripped and tumbled down them, confused and upset at how he had just lost Morten.
+Jack was that upset at how he had just lost Morten, and so trying to plan how to get around back to him, that he tripped and tumbled all the way down.

 Ambush
 ------

-[NARRATOR]_

-    Several fellows are gathered by the stair.
-They take notice of him and Jack realises he had better recover his wits or else be robbed again.
-He hurries ahead until he gets to a spot where he can’t be surprised.
-There he sinks to his haunches, steadies his breathing, and begins to look around.
+Several fellows were gathered by the stair.
+They took notice of him and Jack realised he had better recover his wits or else be robbed again.
+He hurried ahead until he got to a spot where he could not be surprised.
+There he sank to his haunches, steadied his breathing, and began to look around.

 Exploring
 ---------